cristinamonzer/website2/content/authors/admin/_index.md

 ## About Me

-I am a Political Communication researcher that employs Computational methods to address questions related to value-based and symbolic politics.
-I am currently working on
+I am a Political Communication researcher with the Department of Sociology and Political Science at the Norwegian University of Science and Technology (NTNU).
+At NTNU I have been involved in the LEGACIES project-mapping historical states in Africa and Asia on modern day coordinates.
+Here, I have completed my PhD work in political communication, centered around developing a theory of cultural resonance.
+Cultural resonance specifically pertains to understanding how individuals react to political and media communication within the context of shared cultural knowledge.
+My research interests include framing processes, symbolic- and value-based politics, moral emotions, and the integration of computational social science approaches with semiotic analysis.